pwinckles/card-game-rules/draft/YAMV.md

 ### Exchange

-Finally, the declarer takes the stock into their hand, and then discards 2 cards.
-They may choose to discard cards on the table, but, if they do so, they must replace the cards from the table with an equivalent number of cards that they drew from the stock.
+Finally, the declarer takes the talon into their hand, and then discards 2 cards.
+They may choose to discard cards on the table, but, if they do so, they must replace the cards from the table with an equivalent number of cards that they drew from the talon.

 ## Play